johancalr/johancalr/README.md

 ###### Nice to meet you, **i'am** ...

-- 🇨🇴 From coffee and magical realism country
+- 🇨🇴 From magical realism country
+- 🎓 Graduate engineer
 - 🔭 Enthusiast of new technologies
 - 🌱 Always working on myself
 - 🏁 Ready for any challenge
 - 🤝 Glad to help us mutually
-- 🔎 Learning from everything and everyone
+- 🔎 Learning from everything
+- 🙋 Learning from everyone
 - 🎵 Lover of good Music
 </div>